Change accessibility Google translate Change contrast Font size

 Intent

-Longhurst Group (the Group) is committed to protecting all customers including residents, service users, contractors, employees, visitors and all relevant persons and properties, whilst meeting statutory requirements.
+Longhurst Group (the Group) is committed to protecting all stakeholders including residents, service users, contractors, employees, visitors and all relevant persons and properties, whilst meeting statutory requirements.

 The Group will achieve and maintain effective management of the risk posed by fire and will comply with all relevant legislative and regulatory requirements as defined above.